Meatable CEO Jeff Tripician: ‘I’d Be Disappointed If We Don’t Have Approval in 5 Countries Next Year’

 “They hate the asset-heavy thing,” Tripician says of venture capitalists.
 “They’ve lost a lot of money, or think they’re going to lose a lot of money in that.
 Because it’ll be very, very difficult for a pilot plant in cultivated meat to ever make money… We’re not pursuing that.

-Meatable has enough runway for around 18 months, but the Series C would buy the company more time.
+Meatable has an 18-month runway, which is on the healthy side compared to many in the industry, though the Series C would buy the company more time.
 “We’re fine, but I want to have more than fine, and I think that’s smart to say to an investor,” its CEO says.

 “Look, if you believe we’re on the right path and the science and the IP and all that’s there, and our business model is going to be successful, can you invest an amount that will get us through this time?” he says when asked what his pitch to investors would be.
 “I know the meat companies will be buying licenses from us, building plants, and entering the marketplace over the next five years.”

-He reveals that the business is doing a “soft launch” for existing investors, who might satisfy the capital requirements.
-But the round would be open from January 2025, with the aim of closing it by the end of spring.
+He reveals that the business is doing a “soft launch” for existing investors who might satisfy the capital requirements though officially the round will open in January 2025, with the aim of closing it by the end of spring.

 Meatable expects regulatory approval in multiple countries next year